 The press has been playing up the risk of a currency war erupting between some nations, specifically those who make up the G7 countries.
 Where have they been?
 The devaluation of currencies has been going on ever since 2009.
 The U.S. dollar has been dropping against most currencies now for well over a year.
 The yen has plummeted 20 percent since November while the Euro has also lost value on various occasions.

 This week the G7 countries -- the U.S., Japan, Germany, Great Britain, France, Canada and Italy -- issued a joint communique stating that domestic economic policies must not be used to target currencies.
-But every central banker will argue that most, if not all, of their nation's currency moves have simply been a side effect of their domestic policy.
-They argue that their stimulus policies have been targeting domestic growth, not a weaker currency.

 Take our own Federal Reserve; it is on its third such stimulus program.
 It is true that the Fed's main objective is reducing unemployment by growing the economy.
 And both the Fed and the U.S. Treasury have been careful to publically insist on a strong dollar policy.
 But the facts are that the dollar has weakened and continues to do so in the face of our latest quantitative easing strategy.